ericdrejza/rocket_simp/README.md

 # Requirements / Dependencies

-requirements.txt will track the required packages for the project.
+<em>requirements.txt</em> will track the required packages for the project.

 To install the required packages for this project, from the repo root, run:
   - $ pip3 install -r requirements.txt